Documentation Index

 const wallet = wallets[0];

-const provider = await wallet.getEthereumProvider()
+const provider = await wallet.getEthereumProvider();

-const connectedSigner = connectSigner(() => {
+const userWallet = connectSigner(() =>

 openHallidayPayments({